Wordl with Reinforcement Learning

 Date:

-This post will discuss briefly the possiblity of constucting a reinforcement learning algorithm to play the game Wordle.
 Language based applications of reinforcement learning are somewhat common, though perhaps not the first thing RL researchers think of as examples of applications in RL.
 However, Wordle is a single player game with a discrete number of actions and states, the proverbial bread and butter of RL algorithms such as one of the first successful game players TD-gammon, which palyed backgammon.

 So it seems like RL may be a good idea for a AI mehtod, but how to acheve that isn’t totally clear.
 I won’t be discussing a clear implementation or writing any code in this post, just discussing the possibility.
 Before describing the game it should be noted that wordle is definitely possible to learn using RL, but what isn’t clear is whether it is a good idea to do it or if there is a much better approach without RL.